Vasuji/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+1. Shadow: Shadow is one of the issue which changes the pixel values suddenly, there should be some method( for example: make a quick study of neighbourhood pixel values to identify it is shadow and change threshold values) to acknowledge there is shadow now and threshold value has to be changed in this case.

+2. Yellow line detection: Yellow line detection is very different then white line detection.
+I implemented other colorspace except ```RBG``` for binary image.

+3. More then two lanes detected: This may occur if we ignore some validation step for two lines being a pair og lane.
+I used ```intercept_checker``` in cell 25 which decides whether two line detected are pair of lane.

+4. Sharp bendings: My pipeline could not perform good in extra challange videos.
+This is mainly because of many shadows and sharpbendings.

+5. Rainy day and poor vision: In these cases only camera photos may not provide enough information.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.